 For this reason, we will use a ruby version manager.
 There are 3 options available:

 Out of these, rbenv is the one which is most reliable one because of how it works (the detailed reason are beyond the scope of this guide).
 Some people say chruby is better than rbenv but I was not able to get it working properly.
 In addition, rbenv seems to be working well enough for me.
-If chruby works, I’d try it out later and maybe update this guide.
+If chruby works for me later, I’d try it out later and update this guide.

 That should be obvious - we need to install Ruby for making rails work.
 We will use rbenv to install the version of ruby that we want.

 I happen to use Ruby version

 2.5.3 and it works well, so we will try that out.

 This guide is for Rails version 5.2.
 It should work for earlier as well as later versions.
 There is no particular reason why I am choosing this version - it’s just because this is the latest one, works well and I have deployed my projects written on Rails 5.2 using the methods I describe in this guide.

 There are many choices but the two most popular ones are nginx and Apache.
 Since nginx is getting popular and is generally superior than Apache at handling multiple requests at a time, we will go with nginx.
 Also, nginx is seemingly easier to configure (at least the configuration files look better) than apache.

 Thus, the reason behind choosing nginx is mainly - speed and ease of configuration.